TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/migrating/migrating-from-v2/migrate-using-console.md

 {{< tabs/tab "ABP" >}}

-ABP device does not perform the join procedure, so it does not get assigned with a new **DevAddr**, **RX1 Delay** and some other parameters like OTAA does (unless you re-program it).
-Instead, these values are hardcoded in the device itself.
+ABP devices do not perform the join procedure, so they do not get assigned with a new **DevAddr**, **RX1 Delay** and some other parameters like OTAA devices do.
+These values must be coded in the device itself.

 If you are not specifically migrating from **The Things Industries V2** to **{{% tts %}} Cloud**, your ABP device's **DevAddr** will not be routable by the Packet Broker.
 If the **RX1 Delay** of your device is not equal to 5 seconds, the device traffic will probably never reach {{% tts %}}.

-If you want your traffic to be routed via Packet Broker, you will need to re-program your ABP device to use **DevAddr** issued by {{% tts %}} and **RX1 Delay** of 1 second.
+If you want your traffic to be routed via Packet Broker, you will need to re-program your ABP device to use a **DevAddr** issued by {{% tts %}} and **RX1 Delay** of 5 seconds.

 If you want to keep **DevAddr** and **RX1 Delay** as they were in {{% ttnv2 %}}, you will need to [migrate your gateway to {{% tts %}}]({{< ref "/getting-started/migrating/gateway-migration" >}}).